LiamDBailey/Baileyetal_2019_JAE/README.md

 ## Working with the repository

 This repository functions as an R package.
-The easiest way to access all data and run code is by loading the package in R. This can be done using the binary associated with the latest release (LINK!!) or using `devtools::install_github`.
+The easiest way to access all data and run code is by loading the package in R. This can be done using the binary associated with the latest release or using `devtools::install_github`.